 Have you gotten any funny calls during your show?
 One time someone called in a request for a song from Glee.
 Yes, I watched the show but no, I don’t really want to hear any of the songs from it again.

 What is one of your most memorable concert experiences?
 I’ve been fortunate to have gone to over 100 concerts in the last decade-plus and have had many memorable experiences.
 One of the craziest was October 5, 2015 in Detroit.
-My brother and I had seen Kraftwerk once before, in 2005, and it was an amazing show.
+I had seen Kraftwerk once before, in 2005, and it was an amazing show.
 They came through again on their 3D tour and put on a visually stunning show at the Masonic Temple.
-Afterward, my brother and I drove over to MOCAD for the after party.
-The party was insane – the founders of Detroit techno (Juan Atkins, Derrick May and Kevin Saunderson) all did DJ sets and then – THEN! – Kraftwerk arrived.
+Afterward, I hit up the after party at MOCAD.
+It was insane – the founders of Detroit techno (Juan Atkins, Derrick May and Kevin Saunderson) all did DJ sets and then – THEN! – Kraftwerk arrived.
 They spent some time in the DJ booth and then just hung around the crowd.
-We got to stand a few feet from one of the most influential electronic musicians in the world!
-It’s a night my brother and I will never forget.
+I got to stand a few feet from the most influential electronic musicians in the world!
+It’s a night I will never forget.

 Tell us something about yourself that people might find surprising.
 I still prefer and purchase physical media (CDs, vinyl, cassettes) to digital media.
 The convenience of mp3s and streaming is nice, but the fidelity just isn’t there.

 In the movie “WKUF: The Untold Story”, who would you cast as yourself?
 Steve-O, only because I look somewhat like him.